Our top tips to decorate a Christmas tree like a professional

 To create the tree of your dreams, Selfridges' Home Buying Manager, Eleanor Gregory, suggests deciding on a palette of three colours that will sit comfortably within your home’s general decor, complemented by a few statement baubles for a final flourish.

 Sticking to one scheme should help your tree feel more cohesive overall.
-Be selective in your choices, but if your old baubles don’t fit with last year's design, don’t throw them away — use them to adorn your Christmas table, mantelpiece or just keep them for future use.
+Be selective in your choices, but if your old baubles don’t fit with your new theme, don’t throw them away — use them to adorn your Christmas table, mantelpiece or just keep them for future use.

 Add the lights